 As the second key unlocks its lock, there is a flash and then a greenish glow surrounds the doors.
 The locks fall to the ground and the double doors slam open, revealing a hallway filled with thick, black darkness that enters into the antechamber.

 This 10’ hallway and the stairs beyond are covered by magical darkness with a 15′ radius centered at the top of the stairs.
 The players can choose to enter the darkness and walk through it to the staircase beyond.
 The spell will end automatically after 10 minutes.
 The hallway ends in a staircase that descends 10′ into a dimly lit chamber beyond.

 As you descend the stairs the room beyond is dimly lit and you hear the trickle of water and the light clink of metal on metal.

 As the players get halfway down the stairs, they will start to see a large 80′ wide by 75′ deep room with a 30′ high celing.
 The room is dimly lit by some wall sconces on each of the six pillars in the center of the room.

 At the far end of the room is a raised dais with a carved skull mural behind it.
-Water flows from skulls mouths on the wall and down the stairs of the dais into the room, pooling in the center near the pillars.
-In the center of the pool is large pile of wooden chests, jewelry and coins.
-The clicking of coins ends and you hear laughter and a skeleton wearing a captain’s hat, torn clothing and armor emerges from behind the treasure pile.
+Water flows from skulls’ mouths on the wall and down the stairs of the dais into the room, pooling in the center near the pillars.
+In the center of the pool is a large pile of wooden chests, jewelry and coins.
+The clinking of coins ends and you hear laughter and a skeleton wearing a captain’s hat, torn clothing and armor emerges from behind the treasure pile.
 He draws his cutlass and looks at you with glowing red eyes.